Reasoning is All You Need for Video Generalization: A Counterfactual Benchmark with Sub-question Evaluation: Related Work

 \section{Related Work}

-\textbf{MLLMs and Their Evaluation.} Recent advancements in Multimodal Large Language Models (MLLMs) have significantly enhanced their ability to process multimodal data, such as text and images, or text and video.
-Specialized evaluation benchmarks have been developed to assess models' understanding of static images, such as MM-Vet~\cite{mm-vet}, MME~\cite{mme}, MMBench~\cite{mmbench}, and GQA~\cite{gqa}, which primarily focus on visual comprehension.
-Extending these to dynamic multimodal reasoning, video-based benchmarks like Video-MME~\cite{videomme}, Mvbench~\cite{Mvbench}, and SEED-Bench~\cite{seed-bench} evaluate models' temporal and contextual understanding.
-These benchmarks play a crucial role in evaluating the capabilities of MLLMs in dynamic and evolving environments, highlighting the growing emphasis on multimodal reasoning across diverse tasks.
+\textbf{Multimodal Large Language Models and Their Evaluation.} Recent advances in MLLMs have greatly improved their capacity to understand and reason over diverse modalities, such as images, text, and videos.
+To evaluate these models, benchmarks targeting static image comprehension have emerged, including MM-Vet~\cite{mm-vet}, MME~\cite{mme}, MMBench~\cite{mmbench}, and GQA~\cite{gqa}.
+These primarily assess visual recognition and spatial reasoning.
+Extending beyond static content, video-centric benchmarks like Video-MME~\cite{videomme}, MvBench~\cite{Mvbench}, and SEED-Bench~\cite{seed-bench} focus on temporal dynamics and contextual reasoning.
+Together, these benchmarks reflect the growing demand for evaluating multimodal understanding in both static and dynamic environments.

-\textbf{Chain-of-Thought and Counterfactual Reasoning in MLLMs.} Chain-of-Thought (CoT) reasoning~\cite{CoT} decomposes complex problems into sequential steps, improving logical reasoning.
-In MLLMs, multimodal CoT variants~\cite{m-CoT, ddcot} have shown notable improvements in reasoning across modalities.
-Furthermore, counterfactual reasoning, which investigates how modifying specific conditions affects outcomes, has gained increasing attention.
-Previous studies have evaluated LLMs on text-based counterfactual tasks~\cite{ror,cofca} and visual counterfactual Q\&A~\cite{cfmm}.
-ACQUIRED~\cite{acquired} offers a comprehensive taxonomy for counterfactual scenarios, enriching this area of research.
-Additionally, CoFCA~\cite{cofca} incorporates sub-problem evaluation to assess evidence integration and multi-step reasoning capabilities.
-CoT and counterfactual reasoning provide a more systematic and effective approach to multimodal reasoning, significantly enhancing the models’ ability to handle complex reasoning tasks.

-\textbf{Generalization of Multimodal Reasoning and Video Counterfactual Tasks.} Despite significant contributions from video counterfactual benchmarks like CRIPP-VQA, which focuses on physical attributes, VITATECS, which emphasizes captioning, and ACQUIRED's limited counterfactual taxonomy~\cite{vitatecs,cripp}, their scope remains limited.

-To address these gaps, COVER introduces sub-question decomposition, allowing the evaluation of perceptual and cognitive reasoning in counterfactual video tasks.
-As shown in Table~\ref{tab:comparsion}, COVER spans four dimensions—distinguishing between abstract and concrete object attributes and perceptual and cognitive demands offering a more comprehensive evaluation framework than existing benchmarks.
+\textbf{Chain-of-Thought and Counterfactual Reasoning in MLLMs.} Chain-of-Thought (CoT) reasoning~\cite{CoT} enhances logical inference by breaking down complex tasks into intermediate steps.
+Multimodal adaptations~\cite{m-CoT, ddcot} extend this strategy across modalities, showing gains in structured reasoning.
+Counterfactual reasoning, which examines hypothetical changes and their consequences, has also gained traction.
+Prior work explores this in text~\cite{ror,cofca}, visual QA~\cite{cfmm}, and hybrid settings.
+ACQUIRED~\cite{acquired} proposes a taxonomy of counterfactual types, while AuroraCap~\cite{AuroraCap} and CoFCA~\cite{cofca} assess models' sub-task decomposition and multi-step reasoning.
+These approaches collectively underscore the importance of structured, causal reasoning in complex multimodal tasks.